Ecclesiastes 11

 Notes

 Verse 7 opens the second section with a simple, almost sensory declaration: וּמָתוֹק הָאוֹר -- "sweet is the light."
-The adjective מָתוֹק ("sweet") engages the sense of taste to describe something seen, creating a synesthetic effect.
+The adjective מָתוֹק ("sweet") uses the language of taste to describe something seen, creating a synesthetic effect.
 Light and the sun are symbols of life itself throughout the Old Testament (cf. Psalm 36:9, Psalm 56:13), and Qoheleth uses them here as shorthand for the experience of being alive.
-After ten chapters of cataloguing what is wrong with life under the sun, this verse comes as a sudden, almost startling affirmation: life is sweet.
+After ten chapters of cataloguing what is wrong with life under the sun, this verse offers a direct affirmation: life is sweet.
 To see the sun is good.

 Verse 9 is the climactic address of this section, directed specifically to the בָּחוּר ("young man").
-The word denotes a man in the prime of youth and strength, at the peak of physical vigor.
-Qoheleth issues a series of imperatives: שְׂמַח ("rejoice"), let your heart do you good (וִיטִיבְךָ לִבְּךָ), and הַלֵּךְ ("walk") in the ways of your heart and the sight of your eyes.
-This language would have been startling in its original context.
+The word denotes a young man at the height of physical vigor.
+Qoheleth issues a series of imperatives: שְׂמַח ("rejoice"), וִיטִיבְךָ לִבְּךָ ("let your heart do you good"), and הַלֵּךְ ("walk") in the ways of your heart and the sight of your eyes.
+This language would have been provocative in its original context.
 "Walking in the ways of your heart and the sight of your eyes" echoes the warning of Numbers 15:39, where Israel is told not to follow after their own hearts and eyes.
 Qoheleth seems to reverse this prohibition -- but then immediately adds the decisive qualifier: וְדָע כִּי עַל כָּל אֵלֶּה יְבִיאֲךָ הָאֱלֹהִים בַּמִּשְׁפָּט -- "but know that for all these things God will bring you into judgment."
 Joy is not license.
 The freedom to enjoy is held in tension with accountability before God.
-This is not a contradiction but a paradox that lies at the heart of Ecclesiastes' theology: enjoy life fully, but remember that you live before a God who judges.
+This tension lies at the heart of Ecclesiastes' theology: enjoy life fully, but remember that you live before a God who judges.

 Interpretations